Women in Renewable Energy: Leading Change & Driving Impact

 1. Why is it important to have more women in renewable energy?

-Having more women in energy fosters diversity, drives innovation, and ensures a more inclusive and sustainable energy transition.
+Having more women in renewable energy fosters diversity, drives innovation, and ensures a more inclusive and sustainable energy transition.
 Gender-diverse teams are proven to make better business decisions and contribute to stronger industry growth.

 Women face barriers such as gender biases, limited career advancement opportunities, wage gaps, and underrepresentation in leadership roles.
 These challenges highlight the need for stronger inclusion policies and support networks.